UzitheI/python_webscraper/README.md

 ### 5. Output

 The output of the scraper will be saved as a CSV file in the project directory.
-The name of the file will be `filename.csv`, which you can find in the `WEBCRAWLER` folder.
+The name of the file will be `filename.csv`, which you can find in the folder.

 ## Conclusion